DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

   - if a class or an object has a companion annotated with `@stableABI`, than annotation applies to both of them;
   - use a subset of Scala that during compilation does not require changes to public API of the class, including
      - synthesizing new members, either concrete or abstract;
-     - changing binary signatures of existing members, either concrete or abstract;
+     - changing binary descriptors of existing members, either concrete or abstract;

 `@stableABI` does not change the compilation scheme of a class: compiling a class previously annotated with the `@stableABI`, will produce the same bytecode with or without `@stableABI` annotation.